-Whether you are a voracious book worm, or the kind of man who only reads when new skills need to be learnt, there are a few books that every dog breeder, occasional or professional, should read.
+Whether you are a voracious book worm or the kind of man who only reads when new skills need to be learned there are a few books that every dog breeder, occasional or professional, should read.

-We have written this article so you have the definitive list of the 10 best books that should already be on your bookshelf, Kindle or iPad.
+We have written this article so you have the definitive list of the best dog breeding books that should already be on your bookshelf, Kindle or iPad.

 1. The Dog Breeder's Handbook